Is Filtered Water Good For Plants? [The Answer Might Surprise You]

 Activated carbon filters are used in pitcher filters, under the sink or whole-house systems, while reverse osmosis utilizes in under-counter or whole-house systems.
 Water can be filtered in four primary ways:

 - Environmental Protection Agency (EPA) recommends activated carbon filters in pitcher-type filters, as they bind to contaminants and keep them from flowing through to your cup.
-This method might not remove bacteria and arsenic, but it removes some metals and visible sediment.
+This method might not remove bacteria and arsenic, but removes some metals and visible sediment.

 - Water can be softened and demineralized using an ion exchange system.
 It is not commonly used to remove unhealthy toxins.

 - Molecular filtration by reverse osmosis (with carbon): Dr. Singh recommends this method based on carbon and tight membranes.
 As well as removing bacteria, viruses, and common chemicals, reverse osmosis can remove certain chemicals.